Key takeaways

 What is the best way to sell a domain name?

-To sell a domain name, you’ll need first to determine your domain's value.
-This can be done using tools like GoDaddy’s domain value appraisal tool and via comparing sales data on industry websites and forums.
+To sell a domain name, you’ll first need to determine your domain's value.
+This can be done using tools like GoDaddy’s domain value appraisal tool and by comparing sales data on industry websites and forums.
 Then, you’ll need to choose your preferred sales platform, such as Afternic, Dan.com, or GoDaddy Auctions, to facilitate the domain purchase process.

 Is domain selling easy?